Guide written by:

 Pop up gazebos

-Often referred to as marquees, pop up gazebos are most commonly used as temporary market stalls, for picnics or for use in areas with a lot of wind exposure.
+Often referred to as marquees, pop up gazebos are often used as temporary market stalls, for picnics or for use in areas with a lot of wind exposure.
+Pretty basic in terms of design, pop up gazebos can be folded down much like an umbrella.

 Gazebo surface area